yusufdalva/DL_implementations/README.md

-# TensorFlow_Practice
+# ML Argorithms
-Notebooks for practicing the Features of TensorFlow
+This repository is intended to be a guide for new learners for Machine Learning.
+It is intended to include the implementations of various ML techniques and tutorials of Tensorflow functionalities.